 The appellate court found it was improper for DHS to deny Ms. Phillips' request for an extended medical leave based on its policy, without engaging in an individualized "interactive process."
 Specifically, DHS should have talked to Ms. Phillips to clarify her needs, and to consider its own business needs, in an effort to find an appropriate reasonable accommodation.

 The Appellate Division ruled that, under both the State and City Human Rights Law, a company's failure to engage in the interactive process, by itself, is a violation of law.
-This is different from the federal anti-disability discrimination law, the Americans with Disabilities Act (ADA), and many state laws, including the New Jersey Law Against Discrimination (LAD).
+This is different from the federal anti-disability discrimination law, the Americans with Disabilities Act (ADA), and many state laws, including the New York Human Rights Act (NYHRL) and possibly the New Jersey Law Against Discrimination (LAD).
 Under the ADA and the LAD, in order to prove a claim based on their employer failing to engage in the interactive process, employees must identify a reasonable accommodation that would have permitted her to perform the essential functions of her job.

 New York's Appellate Division also disagreed with the lower court's conclusion that Ms. Phillips had requested an "open-ended" medical leave, since she later asked for any additional medical leave.
 But it ruled that if Ms. Phillips had needed a one-year extension to her leave, DHS might have been required to grant her that much time off to recover from surgery for her breast cancer.
 It noted that, in many circumstances, a request for a one-year medical leave would not be reasonable.
 However, it refused to conclude that a request for one year off for a disability can never be a reasonable accommodation.
 Rather, the determination whether an accommodation is "reasonable" must be made on an individual case-by-case basis to decide whether the accommodation will be effective, and whether it would cause an undue hardship to the employer.